JmarbinGG/time-travel-standalone-no-cooldown/README.md

+#Time travel mod for super mario odyssey with no cooldown

+I edited a time travel mod made by Aethyst-szs so it had no cooldown.
+I mostly use this for trickjumping, but use it for whatever you want.

+#ORIGINAL README

 # Starlight — Time Travel

 This repo contains a modification built for Super Mario Odyssey Online allowing time travel, rewinding your actions.
 The source code for a standalone version of time travel is here.